Dave Shalansky: Career

-After moving to New York City immediately following graduation, he became successful in television commercials and continued his acting career by working regularly in New York and regional theatres.
+After graduating from Boston University, Shalansky moved to New York City, where he worked in television commercials and in New York and regional theater.
 In 1997, he appeared in a production of Balm in Gilead.
-In 2003, Shalansky moved to Los Angeles, and began building his career in television and film.
+He moved to Los Angeles in 2003 and subsequently began appearing regularly in television and film.
+Among his early television roles was Harry on Gilmore Girls.